the-minimal/validator/docs/error-handling.md

 Obviously custom errors are not a pure evil and sometimes they're even useful or desirable.

-We define custom errors by wrapping our validations/transformations with `Expect`.
+We define custom errors by wrapping our validations/transformations with `expect`.

-Internally `Expect` throws the error value (not the `Error` class with the value as `message`).
+Internally `expect` throws the error value (not the `Error` class with the value as `message`).

 Error value can be a primitive or a function (which takes the input value and an error as arguments) that returns a primitive.